awsdocs/iam-user-guide/doc_source/reference_policies_elements_version.md

 IAM supports the following `Version` element values:
 + `2012-10-17`\.
 This is the current version of the policy language, and you should always include a `Version` element and set it to `2012-10-17`\.
 Otherwise, you cannot use features such as [policy variables](reference_policies_variables.md) that were introduced with this version\.
 + `2008-10-17`\.
 This was an earlier version of the policy language\.
 You might see this version on older existing policies\.
 Do not use this version for any new policies or when you update any existing policies\.

-If you do not include a `Version` element, the value defaults to `2008-10-17`, but newer features, such as policy variables, will not work with your policy\.
+Newer features, such as policy variables, will not work with your policy\.
 For example, variables such as `${aws:username}` aren't recognized as variables and are instead treated as literal strings in the policy\.